ibbles/LearningUnrealEngine/UPROPERTY.md

 The point of the "Instanced" keyword and "EditInlineNew" is that you create them in-place.
 (
 Not sure what I mean by this.
-Trying a different forumulation:
+Trying a different formulation:
 )

 An array of pointers to class instances, such as `TArray<UMyClass*>`, can be configured to create actual instances when manipulated in Unreal Editor, instead of just a collection of `nullptr`.
 We do this by marking the array with the `Instanced` Property Specifier and the class that the array holds with `EditInlineNew`.